In this topic guide

 Key takeaways

-- Grapefruit does not reduce pill effectiveness or increase pregnancy risk
+- Grapefruit is not known to reduce pill effectiveness or increase pregnancy risk

 - For most women, occasional grapefruit is not a concern